-- Learn and follow all safety protocols and unit policies
+- Learn and follow animal and keeper safety guidelines, operations and polices

 Information that will be requested (in SOLAA) includes:

 - A one-page statement of your interest in pursuing this position.
 The statement should mention relevant experience, career goals, your reasons for wanting this internship, and what you hope to gain from the experience.
 Your statement is very important during application evaluations.

 - Transcripts from your current and/or previous institutions.
 Unofficial transcripts are acceptable.

 - Two letters of reference (one must be from a current or a former supervisor)

 Once you create your account and provide the information above, you will see a screen where you select the type of appointment you are interested in.
 You will select: